Randomization Test for the Specification of Interference Structure

 In this analysis, the outcome variable of interest is $Y_i \in \{ 0, 1 \}$, which indicates whether farmer $i$ decides to buy the weather insurance after attending the session.
 Let $\text{int}_i \in \{ 0, 1 \}$ denote whether $i$ is assigned to an intensive session, and let $\text{sec}_i \in \{ 0, 1 \}$ denote whether $i$ is assigned to the second-round session.
 Because the treatment spillovers matter only for the participants in the second-round session, as they can receive information from the first-round participants, we create the focal units using only the farmers assigned to the second round.
+In addition, to generate sufficient variation in the $E^1$ values for focal units in testing null hypotheses $\mathbb{H}^{\mathtt{a}}$ and $\mathbb{H}^{\mathtt{b}}$, we restrict the focal subpopulation to be composed of farmers who have fewer than 10 friends.
 For the definition of the treatment variable, for a focal unit $i$, we set $z_i = 1$ if $\text{int}_i = 1$.
 For a nonfocal unit $j$, we set $z_j = 1$ if both $\text{int}_j = 1$ and $\text{sec}_j = 0$ are true.
 When performing our randomization tests, we randomize both $\text{int}_i$ and $\text{sec}_i$ following the protocol of the original experiment.
-To obtain a certain number of focal units in each village, we only use villages with at least 50 farmers as our sample.